 Students applying Early Decision who intend to apply for Financial Aid must also submit the CSS/Financial Aid PROFILE in order to complete their application.
 Students who enroll at TCU will have the cost of filing the CSS Profile credited to their student account.

 If you wish to include your fall semester/trimester grades, you must have your application postmarked by February 1.
 You must take the SAT or ACT no later than February.
 Notification by April 1.
-All students who apply by the Regular Decision will be considered for scholarship until funds are depleted.
+All students who apply by the Regular Decision will be considered for scholarship.

 Applications received after February 1 will be considered on a space-available basis.